 The major in journalism (reference number 736) requires 45 to 46 semester hours and leads to the Bachelor of Arts degree.
-No
+No course with a grade of "D" or below may be

 Proposed Program

 Major in Journalism

 Prospective majors may take no more than 15 hours in the major before admission.
 Students must meet the following requirements before they can be admitted: